tanem/tweening-counter/README.md

 # tweening-counter

-A JavaScript counter that uses a timing function to move towards it's destination.
+A counter that uses a timing function to move towards it's destination.

 ## Installation